BRsurendra31/weather-dashboard-Aviara-Labs/README.md

 ```bash
 npm install -g json-server
 ```
-This will start a mock backend at http://localhost:5000 for managing favorite cities.
+This will start a mock backend at http://localhost:5000 for managing favorite cities. <br>
 4. Start the application:
 ```bash
 npm start